hmyamo/gitssh_test/README.md

 This is a test.

-not yet be success...

-hook triger with gitscm poling.
+hook triger with gitscm poling is ON.